The money factor

 Many of our actions relating to money are attempts to meet an underlying emotional need.
 Our attitudes to money are heavily influenced by our childhood experience and by what we learned, implicitly or explicitly, from our parents.
 But beyond this, money attitudes can be a reflection of a broader emotional legacy.

-So in the money factor we explore the role that money plays in our lives.
+So the money factor explores the role that money plays in our lives.
 What did you learn about money when you grew up?
 Is money scarce or is it abundant?
 Is it a source of pride, power, security, guilt or shame?
 We all have our own unique relationship with money.
 And our psychology is reflected in how we use and react to money.

 “Understanding our relationship with money, the lessons we learned as a child and how we use money to express our personality are all vital requirements for using money to live the life we want to lead.”